suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 The IANA consideration section, see {{iana}}, provides instructions to IANA to create several registries.
 This section also provides the CBOR labels for the structures defined in this document.

-Examples are listed in {{examples}} and a design rational is provided in {{design-rational}}.

-Finally, {{implementation-matrix}} summarizes what features of this specification are mandatory to implement.
+The complete CDDL description is provided in Appendix A, examples are given in Appendix B and a design rational is offered in Appendix C. Finally, Appendix D gives a summarize of the mandatory-to-implement features of this specification.

 # Background {#background}